ZishanShu/ZishanShu.github.io/_pages/about.md

 ---
-layout: page
+permalink: /
 title: "Zishan Shu"
-permalink: /
+author_profile: true
+redirect_from:
+  - /about/
+  - /about.html
 ---

 ## About Me